smastrom/react-rating/README.md

 All you have to do is to open the SVG with a text editor, grab the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes">inner shapes</a> and delete any attribute except for <a href="https://www.w3.org/TR/SVG/geometry.html">geometric</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform">transform</a> ones.

-If the SVG comes from quality sources (or you made it) such as any collection you can find on [Icônes](https://icones.js.org/collection/all), all you have to do is to delete a couple of fill and stroke attributes (if any):
+If the SVG comes from quality sources such as any collection you can find on [Icônes](https://icones.js.org/collection/all), all you have to do is to delete a couple of fill and stroke attributes (if any):

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" viewBox="0 0 16 16">